bennage/test/widgets/readme.md

                     // Get widget container
                     const widgetContainer = document.querySelector("#widget-container");

-                    // Create new RVX widget
+                    // Create new player widget
-                    const rvxWidget = new window.ava.widgets.rvx(
+                    const playerWidget = new window.ava.widgets.player(
                     '100%',
                     '100%',
                     {
                                 token: '<AVA-API-JWT-TOKEN>',
-                                accountId: '<GUID-ACCOUNT-ID>’,
+                                accountId: '<GUID-ACCOUNT-ID>',
                                 longRegionCode: '<REGION-CODE>',
                                 videoName: '<VIDEO-NAME-FROM-AVA-ACCOUNT>’
                     });

-                    widgetContainer.appendChild(rvxWidget)
+                    widgetContainer.appendChild(playerWidget)

                     // Load the widget
-                    rvxWidget.load();
+                    playerWidget.load();
             })()
             </script>
     ```

-4.  *Use rvx-widget in your angular application:*
+4.  *Use ava-player in your angular application:*

     1. Go to your _src/main.ts_ file and add the following code:
         ```typescript
-            import { RVXWidget } from '@video-analyzer/widgets';
+            import { Player } from '@video-analyzer/widgets';

             /*
             * Ensure that tree-shaking doesn't remove this component from * the bundle.
             * There are multiple ways to prevent tree shaking, of which this * is one.
             */
-            RVXWidget;
+            Player;
         ```

     2. To allow an NgModule to contain Non-Angular element names, add the following code in your application module typescript file _app.module.ts_: